Auckland

 As the conversation unfolded, the language became strikingly consistent with architectural and visual design concepts.
 Copeland spoke about white space and negative space, visual terms that translate seamlessly into sound.

-The space after an accent, the silence following a phrase, is what sets up anticipation.
 It is where tension accumulates, waiting for resolution.
 In architectural terms, it is the pause between rooms, the threshold, the void that gives form its meaning.

 Tension as a Creative Catalyst

 Traditionally, rhythm sections lock together with bass and drums reinforcing one another.
 Copeland deliberately did the opposite.
 He played in the spaces Sting didn’t, creating a constant, angsty dialogue.
-The result was music built on tension and release (that term that I love again…), not unlike architecture that gains its power from contrast rather than harmony.
+The result was music built on tension and release (that term again…), not unlike architecture that gains its power from contrast rather than harmony.

 Intuition, Jazz and The Moment